MosheBerman/MBCalendarKit/MIGRATIONGUIDE.md

 ### A Deeper Look at MBCalendarKit's Autolayout Adoption

-`CKCalendarView` adopts auto layout by overriding `intrinsicContentSize`. `CKCalendar
+`CKCalendarView` and adopts auto layout by overriding `intrinsicContentSize`. `CKCalendarHeaderView` stretches to the width of `CKCalendarView` and has a fixed height of 44.0 points.

 Here's how `CKCalendarView` lays itself out: